shehbazj/csc2233/assignment1.md

 This assignment forms the basis of projects that you would be doing as a part of this course.
 You would have to use your laptop/desktop which has more than 4GB memory and about 60 GB free space.
 If you require a separate machine, please consult the instructor.

-In this assignment, you will be compiling the linux kernel, setting up a block-trace tool, and running the fio workload to capture block traces on an emulated SSD.
+In this assignment, you will be compiling the linux kernel, setting up a block-trace tool, and running the fio workload to capture block traces on an emulated SSD and 2 workloads - `dd` and `fio`.
 The assignment is split into multiple parts with `checkpoints`.

 Checkpoints are places where the output of your setup should match the output of the handout.
-If your system is not the same as the checkpoint given in the handout, consult your groupmate / other groups or email the TA before proceeding further with the assignment.

 At the end of this assignment, please email the output of your checkpoints as a pdf document titled `student1\_student2.pdf` to the TA:

 TA Contact: Shehbaz Jaffer\\